Bad Moms

-Bad Moms is a 2016 American comedy film directed and written by Jon Lucas and Scott Moore.
+Bad Moms is a 2016 comedy film directed and written by Jon Lucas and Scott Moore.
 The film stars an ensemble cast that includes Mila Kunis, Kristen Bell, Kathryn Hahn, Jay Hernandez, Annie Mumolo, Jada Pinkett Smith, and Christina Applegate.

 Principal photography began in January 2016 in New Orleans and finished in March.
 The film premiered on July 19, 2016, in New York City and was theatrically released on July 29, 2016, by STX Entertainment.
 It received mixed reviews from critics and grossed over $183 million worldwide, the first film from STX to gross $100 million domestically.
 A sequel, A Bad Moms Christmas, was released on November 1, 2017.

 Plot

 Amy Mitchell is a 32-year-old woman living in the Chicago suburbs with her kids, Jane and Dylan; her husband, Mike; and their dog, Roscoe.
 She works as a sales rep for a coffee company, prepares healthful lunches for her children, does their homework for them, goes to all of their extracurricular activities, and is active in the school’s PTA, which is run by the domineering Gwendolyn James and her cronies, Stacy and Vicky.

 When Amy catches Mike cheating on her with a camgirl, she kicks him out and attempts to keep everything together.
 After a particularly stressful day, Amy publicly quits the PTA because of Gwendolyn's overzealous bake sale.
 At a nearby bar, she meets Carla Dunkler, a laid-back, sexually-active single mom of one son, Jaxon, and Kiki Moore, a stay-at-home mom of four who admires Amy's dissent.
 Amy and Carla are irritated to see that Kiki's husband is domineering since he expects her to take care of all of the kids and the house without any help, and Amy and Kiki are taken aback by Carla's very hands-off approach to parenting.

 The three embark on an all-night bender, which inspires Amy to loosen up with her kids.
 Amy wants to start dating again but is inexperienced, as she had a shotgun marriage at 20.
 She ultimately strikes up a conversation with Jessie Harkness, a kind and handsome widowed father who has a crush on her, which leads to the two of them kissing.

 When Amy brings store-bought donut holes to the bake sale, she draws the ire of Gwendolyn, who uses her PTA authority to get Jane benched from the soccer team.
 Angered, Amy decides to run for PTA president against her.
 A meet-and-greet at Amy's draws only one visitor, who tells them that Gwendolyn has launched a rival party at her own house that is catered by Martha Stewart.
 The other moms and Martha swiftly abandon Gwendolyn's party when it becomes clear that she intends to lecture them all evening, which leads to a successful party at Amy's house.
-After the party, Jessie shows up after Carla used Amy's phone to booty-text him, which leads to him and Amy having sex.
+After the party, Jessie shows up after Carla used Amy's phone to booty-text him, which leads to he and Amy having sex.